czythu/scCancer/README.md

 R version: >= 3.5.0

-We have test scCancer2 on R 4.0.5 and R 4.2.0
+We have test scCancer2 on R 4.0.5 (Recommend) and R 4.2.0

 R tools need to be previously installed: https://cran.r-project.org/bin/windows/Rtools/

-To avoid the issue of version conflicts in R packages, we highly recommend that you install a brand new R environment and switch it in anaconda or RStudio.
+To avoid the version conflicts of R packages, we highly recommend that you install a brand new R environment and switch it in anaconda or RStudio.

 ### Quick start of scCancer2